-Leslie Crutchfield is an author, educator, Executive Director of the Global Social Enterprise Initiative at Georgetown University’s McDonough School of Business, and a senior advisor at FSG Social Impact Consultants.
+Leslie Crutchfield is an author, educator, executive director of the Global Social Enterprise Initiative at Georgetown University’s McDonough School of Business, and a senior advisor at FSG Social Impact Consultants.
 Her three books include How Change Happens: Why Some Movements Succeed While Others Don’t; Forces for Good: The Six Practices of High-Impact Nonprofits (recognized by The Economist on its Best Books of the Year list); and Do More Than Give: The Six Practices of Donors Who Change the World.
-Leslie was previously a managing director at Ashoka, the global venture fund for social entrepreneurs, and she cofounded a national nonprofit social enterprise in her 20s.
+She was previously a managing director at Ashoka, the global venture fund for social entrepreneurs, and she co-founded a national nonprofit social enterprise in her 20s.

-Leslie Crutchfield’s plenary will draw upon lessons learned from successful social movements, providing important insights for harnessing grassroots change-agents in child maltreatment prevention.
+Ms. Crutchfield’s plenary will draw upon lessons learned from successful social movements, providing important insights for harnessing grassroots change-agents in child maltreatment prevention.

-Dr. Gidwani is currently the Medical Director at the American Academy of Pediatrics, California Chapter 3, San Diego and Imperial Counties (AAP-CA3), providing countywide coordination and support of Healthy Development Services and First 5 San Diego’s First Steps family support program.
-These communitywide programs reach over 25,000 children annually for the last 10 years.
+Dr. Pradeep Gidwani is a pediatrician and community health leader focused on creating systematic solutions and changes to improve the lives of children and their families.
+He is currently the medical director at the American Academy of Pediatrics (AAP), California Chapter 3, San Diego and Imperial Counties, providing countywide coordination and support of Healthy Development Services and First 5 San Diego’s First Steps family support program.
+These communitywide programs have reached more than 25,000 children annually for the past decade.

 Dr. Gidwani’s plenary will focus on the "big three” in home visiting—mental health, intimate partner violence, and substance abuse—and how relationships are a critical factor in building resilience.